 Computer ethics is a branch of practical philosophy that deals with how computing professionals should make decisions regarding professional and social conduct.
-There are three primary influences: 1) The individual's own personal code, 2) Any informal code of ethical behavior existing in the work place, and 3) Exposure to formal codes of ethics.
-See cross-referencing with the IAS Knowledge Area.
+There are three primary influences: 1) an individual's own personal code; 2) any informal code of ethical behavior existing in the work place; and 3) exposure to formal codes of ethics.
+See cross-referencing with the Information Assurance and Security (IAS) Knowledge Area.